-The Department of Biomedical Informatics and Medical Education at the University of Washington in Seattle is recruiting up to 4 faculty in 2017 and 2018.
-We are seeking faculty with diverse backgrounds in foundational and/or applied biomedical informatics research who are interested in working and teaching in a highly collaborative and interdisciplinary academic setting.
+We seek candidates with diverse backgrounds in foundational and/or applied biomedical informatics research who are interested in working and teaching in a highly collaborative and interdisciplinary academic setting.
 The departmental vision is to use biomedical information to improve health through research, training, and the practice of informatics in healthcare and research operations.
-We are focusing our recruitment on further expanding our existing research, education and practice in four broad areas: Analytics, Clinical Research Informatics, Genomic Medicine/Translational Bioinformatics, and Clinical Informatics including Fellowship training.
+We are focusing our recruitment on further expanding our existing research, education and practice in Clinical Informatics including Fellowship training.
 We are seeking faculty with foundational and applied expertise relevant to this area.

 If you are interested in applying for or in finding out more information about specific searches, please review the job description(s) below (and the link(s) to the full job postings).
 Also please explore this website further for information about our current events, people, educational programs, research programs, and service activities of our department.

 The University and the Department

-The Department currently has 31 core faculty and 57 extended faculty representing 30 schools and departments across the University of Washington, 7 companies, and 14 universities and research organizations in WWAMI (Washington, Wyoming, Alaska, Montana, Idaho) and around the world.
-The University of Washington is ranked in the top five among public universities nationally to receive federal research and training funds, and UW has received more federal research funding than any other U.S. public university since 1972 (more information about UW research is available here).
+The Department currently has 31 core faculty and 56 extended faculty representing 30 schools and departments across the University of Washington, 7 companies, and 14 universities and research organizations in WWAMI (Washington, Wyoming, Alaska, Montana, Idaho) and around the world.
+The University of Washington (UW) is ranked in the top five among public universities nationally to receive federal research and training funds, and UW has received more federal research funding than any other U.S. public university since 1972 (more information about UW research is available here).
 University of Washington is home to a number of top ranked programs including the School of Medicine (nationally known both for research and primary care), the School of Nursing, the School of Public Health, the School of Computer Science and Engineering, the Information School and the Departments of Linguistics and Biostatistics.
 The Department was ranked number 3 in the world for clinical informatics according to US News and World Report.
 We collaborate with regional academic and industry partners including Fred Hutchinson Cancer Research Center, Seattle Children’s Hospital, Center for Infectious Disease Research, the Washington Department of Health, Microsoft, Intel and Caradigm.